 Gift Orban transfer news

 That deal now looks like a steal as Orban has hit the ground running immediately in Belgium, setting records domestically and in Europe.
-The Nigerian has a current market value of €1m, but it is safe to say that Orban will quickly grow in value if he continues in this trajectory.
+Gift Orban is truly a gift living up to his name, and if this is the trajectory he continues in then sky is the limit for the Nigerian.